-However, these suffer from a limitation: they operate with \emph{intermittent scene perception}, leaving robots effectively blind to environmental changes between scene perception updates.
-Due to the computational demands of updating 3D semantic scene representation, previous approaches update their environmental representations—whether 3D voxel maps~\cite{liu2024dynamem,comerobot2024} or scene graphs~\cite{yan2024dovsg,mohammadi2025more,werby2024hierarchical}, or volumetric/object-centric maps~\cite{shafiullah2022clip,shah2025bumble,comerobot2024,qiu2024open}—only at \emph{discrete intervals}~\cite{liu2024dynamem,yan2024dovsg,comerobot2024,mohammadi2025more}.
-Even approaches employing powerful task planning models (\eg, GPT~\cite{yan2024dovsg,comerobot2024}) are undermined by this intermittent perception, as their reasoning for task planning might rely on potentially outdated environmental data.
+However, these approaches rely on \emph{intermittent scene perception}, leaving robots with limited awareness of environmental changes between updates.
+Because 3D semantic reconstruction is computationally expensive, environmental representations---whether 3D voxel maps~\cite{liu2024dynamem,comerobot2024} or scene graphs~\cite{yan2024dovsg,mohammadi2025more,werby2024hierarchical}, or implicit or object-centric maps~\cite{shafiullah2022clip,comerobot2024,qiu2024open}---are refreshed only at \emph{discrete intervals}~\cite{liu2024dynamem,yan2024dovsg,comerobot2024,mohammadi2025more}.
+Even approaches employing powerful task planners (\eg, GPT~\cite{yan2024dovsg,comerobot2024}) remain limited by intermittent perception, as their reasoning may rely on outdated scene information.

-Consider a robot searching for `banana' while exploring from navigation target $p_{0}$ to $p_{1}$, as illustrated in Fig.~\ref{fig:motivation}.
-Despite the object being directly in its path, approaches that update 3D semantic scenes only at navigation targets or after completing sub-actions (\eg, grasping or placing) entirely miss this opportunity (Fig.~\ref{fig:motivation}-(a)).
-Even methods with more frequent updates---whether at intermediate checkpoints~\cite{liu2024dynamem,honerkamp2024language} or during frontier expansions~\cite{mohammadi2025more}---still suffer from blind spots between reconstruction intervals (Fig.~\ref{fig:motivation}-(b)).
-This temporal blindness—inherent in all discrete-update approaches—creates cascading inefficiencies throughout task execution.
-During exploration, robots overlook objects that appear in plain sight, continuing to search distant locations unnecessarily.
-During manipulation, undetected environmental changes lead to compounding errors---slight gripper misalignment evolve into grasp failures, minor trajectory deviations escalate into collisions, and recoverable issues spiral into complete task breakdowns.
+Consider a robot searching for `banana' as it travels from $p_{0}$ to $p_{1}$, as illustrated in Fig.~\ref{fig:motivation}.
+Even if the object lies directly on its path, approaches that update 3D semantic scenes only at navigation targets or after sub-actions (\eg, grasping/placing) can miss this opportunity (Fig.~\ref{fig:motivation}-(a)).
+More frequent updates---at intermediate checkpoints~\cite{liu2024dynamem} or during frontier expansions~\cite{honerkamp2024language}---can still miss changes between reconstruction intervals (Fig.~\ref{fig:motivation}-(b)).
+This temporal unawareness, inherent to discrete-update approaches, triggers a chain of inefficiencies.
+Robots might ignore clearly visible objects while exploring, and during manipulation, they can fail to notice minor shifts that escalate into grasp failures, trajectory deviations, collisions, and task breakdowns.